 Soooo….you know I love me a good no bake last minute recipe!
 With the Super Bowl less than a week away, I wanted to bring you this super easy, super delicious party snack.
 Just because a recipe comes together quickly doesn’t mean it can’t be […]

 It’s that time of the year again….my favorite time of the year……Pumpkin EVERYTHING Season!!!!!
 Last week I celebrated with my very first pumpkin spice latte of the season from Starbucks.
 I know, I know!
 Basic white girl….and I’m totally ok with that!
 I will proudly wear my yoga pants and messy bun and eat all things pumpkin spice from now until Thanksgiving.
 Who’s with me?????
 May I suggest that you start with this ahhh-mazing recipe?!?
-These pumpkin waffles are the absolute best way to kick off Fall and put you in that pumpkin state of mind.
+Pumpkin Waffles are the absolute best way to kick off Fall and put you in that pumpkin state of mind.
 They’re crisp on the outside and perfectly spiced.
-And not only that but they’re pretty simple to make and the added touch of homemade whipped cream adds a little something special.
+And not only that but they’re pretty simple to make too.
+I find that the added touch of homemade whipped cream adds a little something special.
 So what are you waiting for?
 Let’s break out the waffle iron cause you’re about to be hooked!!

 Here’s all you’ll need: Bisquick, pumpkin pie spice, milk, canned pumpkin, white sugar, vanilla extract, butter, vegetable oil, an egg, heavy cream, maple syrup, pecans and cinnamon to garnish (optional).

-In a large bowl, mix together Bisquick, sugar, and pumpkin spice.
+Let’s get started!
+First mix togther the Bisquick, sugar, and pumpkin spice in a large bowl.
 The pumpkin spice has arrived!!!

 Next whisk in the milk, followed by the canned pumpkin and vanilla extract.
 Mix until combined.
 Then add in the egg, oil, and melted butter.
 Continue to whisk until all ingredients are incorporated.
 In life and in baking, you can’t be afraid to take whisks!

 Now comes the fun part!
-Cover with maple syrup, a generous dollop of that homemade whipped cream, and garnish with a sprinkle of cinnamon and pecans!!
+Cover the pumpkin waffles with maple syrup, a generous dollop of that homemade whipped cream, and garnish with a sprinkle of cinnamon and pecans!!
 OMG!!
 YOU GUYS!!!
-Total gourmet Fall breakfast in the comfort of your own home!
+Is this not a gourmet Fall breakfast in the comfort of your own home?
 I really love to make this one for house guests, well, cause I like to show off and it’s always a hit.

 Pumpkin Waffles with Maple Whipped Cream